ClaudiooBarbieri/challenges-pacs/challenge-1/README.md

 # Gradient Descent Implementation

-This repository contains an implementation of the gradient descent optimization algorithm.
+This repository contains an implementation of the gradient descent optimization algorithm given as challenge for the PACS course 2023/24

 ## Overview

 Gradient descent is an iterative optimization algorithm used to minimize some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.
-It's commonly used in machine learning for optimizing parameters of a model.
+More detail about the requests in the doc folder

 ## Implementation Details

 The gradient descent algorithm implemented in this repository is designed to minimize a given objective function.
-The objective function and its gradient are provided in a C++ file named `functions.cpp`, and the initial parameters are specified in a JSON file named `parameters.json`.
+The objective function and its gradient are provided in a C++ file named `functions.cpp`, and the initial parameters are specified in a JSON file named `parameters.json` and stored in `Struct Parameters` defined in `parameters.hpp` .
+Additionally, the optimization algorithm according to the selected strategy is implemented in `gradientMethod.cpp`.

 ## How to Use